input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 But in the process of disabling those tests we've laid a good path forward.
 We've added more precise properties to the testsuite which indicate the required features to run each test.
-So when we implement some feature, it will be painless to reenable all its tests.
+So when we implement some feature, it will be painless to re-enable all its tests.
 In addition, failing tests now have proper tickets in GHC's GitLab.

 We've spent some time trying to run the testsuite on CI.
 Sadly Hadrian doesn't support this yet (more concretely, it doesn't properly support running the testsuite for a cross-compiler in a bindist specified with `--test-compiler`).
-Hopefully it should get fixed soon so that we can safely accept new contributions.
-For the time being, the following command should run the testsuite locally:
+However, we have a merge request in the works to fix it soon, and can safely accept new contributions.
+For the time being, the following command will run the testsuite locally:

 > ./hadrian/build --bignum=native -j2 test